Perceive With Confidence: Statistical Safety Assurances for Navigation with Learning-Based Perception: Calibrating the Perception System

-The key idea behind our technical approach is to tackle these challenges by considering a \emph{policy-independent} misdetection rate, $\bar{C}_E$, across \textit{all} the states in an environment\footnote{It would be infeasible to consider \textit{all} possible states in an environment.
-In practice, we assume that we are using a sampling-based motion planner and we consider a fixed set of samples for our calibration procedure that could be used by any planner.},

-Consequently, we will guarantee the correctness of the \textit{calibrated} perception system independent of the robot policy:
+Our key idea for ensuring \textit{generalization} to new, unseen environments and tackling \textit{the distribution shift arising from the closed-loop deployment} of the calibrated perception system with a plannner is to use a \emph{policy-independent} misdetection cost, $\tilde{C}_E$, which considers worst-case errors across \textit{all} states in an environment\footnote{It would be infeasible to consider \textit{all} possible states in an environment.
+In practice, we use a sampling-based motion planner and consider a fixed set of samples for our calibration that could be used by any planner.}, ${ \tilde{C}_E(\phi) := \max_{s\in\S} \; \mathbbm{1}_{\X^\text{occ}\not\subseteq \overline\X^\text{occ}_s }. }$ We present a calibration procedure that bounds this misdetection cost with high probability in a new environment, and thus guarantee the correctness of the calibrated perception system independent of the robot policy using CP.
+Moreover, we note that the perception system can be fine-tuned to the target deployment environments to reduce the nominal misdetection rate, which we discuss in Appendix~\ref{appendix:extensions}.